-SN is very grateful for the PhD scholarship received from FWO Vlaanderen (Research Foundation Flanders).
-Kurt Blom is thanked for introducing several concepts of website development and setting up the web server for AI-Track-tive, We thank Sharmaine Verhaert for the effort she did on her Mac-OS computer to get the software running.
+SN is very grateful for the PhD scholarship received from FWO (Research Foundation Flanders).
+Kurt Blom is thanked for explanations on software security and helping SN out with php forms.
 We are indebted to Andrew Gleadow, David Chew and Raymond Donelick for their constructive comments during the review process.
-We also want to thank David Chew another time for testing the software twice.
-Pieter Vermeesch is acknowledged for excellent additional suggestions, editorial handling and granting deadline extensions.
+Pieter Vermeesch is acknowledged for excellent additional suggestions and editorial handling.
+We thank Sharmaine Verhaert for taking the time to test our software on a Mac-OS computer.